-- 2. 1.
-Procedures for FMLA eligibility shall be in accordance with the Acts; - 3.
-2. Employees may be required to submit fitness-for-duty forms prior to return to work;
+- A. Procedures governing access to leave under the Family and Medical Leave Act (FMLA) or Alaska Family Leave Act are as follows: - 1.
+Procedures for FMLA eligibility shall be in accordance with the Acts; - 2.
+Employees may be required to submit fitness-for-duty forms prior to return to work; - 3.

-4. 3.
 The District shall make available on its website a link to the Benefits Department which will contain FMLA information.
-A copy of the Anchorage School District's Family Medical Leave Policy, which complies with the Alaska Family/Medical Leave Act and the Family Medical Leave Act of 1993, is also available upon request from the Benefits Department.
-Additional Benefit information is available on the District's website or from the District Leave Specialist.
+A copy of the Anchorage School District's Family Medical Leave Policy, which complies with the Alaska Family/Medical Leave Act and the Family Medical Leave Act of 1993, Leave Rights and Responsibilities document is also available upon request from on the Benefits Department's webpage.
+Additional Benefit information is available on the District's website or from the District Leave Specialist. - 4.

-5. 4.
 Insurance benefits will be retained in accordance with the Acts.
-Employee will be responsible for any employee contributions to retain benefits.
+Employee Members will be responsible for any employee contributions to retain benefits.

-- B. Members adopting children may use up to six consecutive calendar weeks of accrued sick leave or up to a total of eighteen weeks of unpaid medical leave or a combination of sick and unpaid medical leave equal to a maximum of eighteen weeks, when appropriate documentation is submitted. in accordance with the Alaska Family/Medical Leave Act and the Family Medical Leave Act of 1993 The member may use leave time for travel, legal processing, etc., incurred as a result of an adoption or attempt to adopt.
-No member shall have access to the Sick Leave Bank for purposes of adoption. - C. Non-birth parents may use up to five ten days of their accrued sick leave for leave immediately following the birth of their child.
+- B. Members adopting children may use up to six consecutive calendar weeks of accrued sick leave or up to a total of eighteen weeks of unpaid medical leave or a combination of sick and unpaid medical leave equal to a maximum of eighteen weeks, when appropriate documentation is submitted, in accordance with the Alaska Family/Medical Leave Act and the Family Medical Leave Act of 1993.
+No member shall have access to the Sick Leave Bank for purposes of adoption. - C. Non-birth parents may use up to ten days of their accrued sick leave for leave immediately following the birth of their child.